vim-scripts/node/README.md

 - Use `gf` on `require("module/lib/utils")` and open files inside the module.
 - Automatically sets the filetype to JavaScript for files with Node's shebang (`#!`).
 - Use `[I` etc. to look for a keyword in required files (Sets Vim's `&include`).
+- Use `:Nedit` to quickly edit any module, file in a module or your project file.
+- Use `:Nopen` to quickly edit any module and `lcd` to its directory.
 - Node.vim itself is tested with a thorough automated integration test suite!
 No cowboy coding here!

 Expect more to come soon and feel free to let me know what you're after!